 Acknowledge the value that volunteering brings

-Around 15 million people in the UK volunteer regularly and the ONS values their economic worth at £23.9bn.
-And this doesn’t even measure or recognise the rising incidence of informal or infrequent volunteering.
+Volunteering has a crucial impact on our national life.
+Around 15 million people in the UK volunteer regularly and the ONS values their economic worth at £23 billion.
+And this doesn’t even recognise informal or infrequent volunteering.

 Lead the way on employee volunteering